-Mexico hobbles election agency that helped end one-party rule
+Mexico Hobbles Election Agency That Helped End One-Party Rule

 Ramírez Cuevas called those concerns “an exaggeration” and said “there won’t be massive layoffs” at the watchdog.

-But the Mexican president has not hid his disdain for the institution his party is now targeting.
+But the Mexican president has not hidden his disdain for the institution his party is now targeting.

 After electoral officials confirmed his defeat in 2006, López Obrador led thousands of supporters in protests that paralyzed the capital for weeks.

-He eventually led his followers off the streets, but he never stopped talking about what he calls “the fraud” of 2006.
+He eventually led his followers off the streets, but never stopped talking about what he calls “the fraud” of 2006.

 “He’s resentful of the electoral authority,” said Alcocer Villanueva, the former interior ministry official.
 “That resentment makes him act irrationally on this issue.”
+López Obrador did not always seem determined to pare down the electoral body.

+Alcocer Villanueva said that when he was chief of staff to the interior minister, from 2018 to 2021, he and his team proposed studying possible electoral changes, but the president said it was not one of his priorities.

+Then the electoral watchdog started to get in the way of the president’s agenda.